 Recent changes to guidance issued to accompany the Education Regulations 2006 make it clear that parents/carers do not have a legal right to take their child out of school for holidays in term time.

-The Law classifies your daughter/son as a persistent absentee if their attendance is below 90%.
+The Law classifies your child as a persistent absentee if their attendance is below 90%.